donnaloia/cannablr/README.md

 ### Instructions

-Cannablr requires Docker to run.
+cannablr requires Docker to run.

 Clone the repo and it's as simple as docker-compose up.